Patterson State Park Pavilion: (3 miles east of Cherry Springs S.P.)

 Image and Comments by Roger Wolfe.
 I used a 24mm Tamron at f8 for 20 seconds and ISO 1600.
 White balance was set on daylight and the pavilion was “painted with light” for about 10 seconds.
 If I were to do it again, I would open up a stop or two, lower the ISO a stop or two, increase the exposure time and wait for the darn planes to go away.
 I also would have turned noise reduction on; I had it turned off for attempted deep sky images at Cherry Springs. -Roger Wolfe

 In mid-February, the core of the milky way becomes visible in the pre-dawn hours before sunrise.
 It is only visible for a short time.
 It will be above the horizon during the day.
 Of course not the time to go hunting.
 The core becomes visible for a longer time frame each night.
 It peaks in June & July when the core will be viewable all night.
 The best time is around midnight in the mid-summer.
 After this, the cycle goes in the opposite direction.
-Milky way visibility begins to decrease and go in the opposite direction becoming more and more visible after dusk.
+Milky way visibility begins to decrease and go in the opposite direction, becoming more and more visible after dusk.
 It will then disappear again in the winter months.
-Around the beginning of November, it is no longer visible.
+Around the beginning of November, it is no longer viewable.

 Where to Eat and Stay – Our Top Picks